 The Circumvesuviana line is swarming with suspicious characters.
 The train has large, automatic doors on both sides.
 A man steps into the train, standing in the doorway as the doors start to close.
 A fellow passenger believes that they man is having trouble boarding and reaches out to assist the man.
 Just then the man reaches out and snatches the watch off the man next to you and disappears as the doors close and the train departs.

-Taxi drivers may use multiple methods to earn a few bucks from a fare.
-A taxi may not use a meter, but offer a price list and the driver claims he can drive you to a destination for less than the cost of a train ticket.
-You exit the taxi and decide to return by train and learn that the taxi fare actually cost five-times more than the price of a round trip train ticket.
+Taxi drivers may use multiple methods to earn a few extra bucks from a fare.
+A taxi may not use a meter, but offer a price list with the driver claiming he can drive you to a destination for less than the cost of a train ticket.
+Generally not true,

 Pay a taxi fare while still in the cab.
-If you pay from the street, the taxi may take your entire wallet and speed off.
+If you pay from the street, the taxi driver may grab your entire wallet and speed off.

 Be wary of men who try to collect a fee for parking on public streets – however if you do not pay, you may find damages to your car once you return.
 It is probably best to find another area to park.

 It is always possible that the friendly, helpful gentlemen who offered to show you back to the train station may expect a fee for his service.

 People will set up gambling-like games with bells, cards, beans, etc. They may even make an offer for you to play with their money to prove that it is legitimate.
 Once you begin to play with your own money, however, you will never win.